relwiwa/basic-react-workshop/tutorial-step6.md

 ## Use CSS Modules for some styling

 Finally, we want to make the Markdown Previewer look a little nicer.
 We will use CSS Modules to define styles, that are tied to the component they are related to.
-Unlike regular CSS, they don't pollute the global CSS space, but are local by default.
+Unlike regular CSS, they don't pollute the global CSS space, but are **local by default**.

 ## Style the App component